The Ultimate Chiang Mai Itinerary

 Songthaews cost 30 Baht around the city more for other destinations, payment is made once you reach your destination.
 Songthaews can be hired for the day to explore tourist attractions.
 I love travelling by Songthaew, it’s a great way to see day to day life in the city.

-Uber is new to the city and we are so glad it’s here, it makes life easier for those late nights out and trips outside the city centre.
-Just download the Uber app and you are on your way.
+Grab is new to the city and we are so glad it’s here, it makes life easier for those late nights out and trips outside the city centre.
+Just download the Grab app and you are on your way.

 For those who want more freedom to explore Chiang Mai and the surrounding area, motorbike and car hire is widely available.